Signs Your Great Dane is Spoiled

 - Inadequate protein intake – essential for muscle maintenance

-- Vitamin deficiencies – affecting bone health and immune system
+- Vitamin deficiencies – affecting bone health and the immune system

 - Irregular eating patterns – potentially leading to bloat